|

 Travel Credit

-This visit was made possible in collaboration with Lyon TourismeRail Europe, and Air France, whose support helped showcase the city’s authentic flavour and culture.
+This visit was made possible through collaboration with Lyon TourismeRail Europe, and Air France.
+Their support helped shape the experience shared in this story.
+All opinions, photography, and perspectives are entirely my own.

 About the Author